AhmedNaglah/digital_slide_archive/devops/minimal/README.rst

 =============================
-Minimal Digital Slide Archive
+Minimal PathoGenerativeAI
 =============================

-This directory contains a docker-compose set up for a minimal installation of the Digital Slide Archive without the ability to run algorithms or other worker-based jobs.
+This directory contains a docker-compose set up for a minimal installation of the PathoGenerativeAI without the ability to run algorithms or other worker-based jobs.

 Prerequsities:
 --------------